Connect with us

 A robotic harvester picks cotton in a field test.

-To pick cotton efficiently, our robot has to do three things: detect bolls that are ready for harvest, determine exactly where they are located in a three-dimensional and pick the cotton.
+To pick cotton efficiently, our robot has to do three things: detect bolls that are ready for harvest, determine exactly where they are located in a three-dimensional space and pick the cotton.

 The robot uses a deep-learning algorithm that we have trained to recognize open bolls on cotton plants.
 It uses a stereovision camera to calculate their 3D spatial coordinates, which it transfers to the robotic arm.
 A control algorithm monitors each cotton boll to ensure that the robot picks as much seed cotton as possible.